Ty-R/contract-testing-demo/README.md

 > [!NOTE]
 > Docker and Node are required.
 All commands are expected to be run from the project root.

-To set things up, we wfirst want to install dependencies which can be done by running: `npm install`
+To set things up, we first want to install dependencies which can be done by running: `npm install`

 ## The Pact Broker